 - Think about the skills you want to use or develop.
-Consider both your work-specific skills and the skills you can transfer from other parts of your life.
+Consider both your work-specific skills and the core skills you can transfer from other parts of your life.
 If you enjoy coaching community soccer, for example, it suggests that you may want to use your leadership and organizational skills in your work life.

 - Decide what values and interests you want to express through your work.
 Be aware that some of your values and interests can be expressed in other ways, outside of work.
 For example, you can volunteer for a cause that’s important to you.